Small-time asymptotics and the emergence of complex singularities for the KdV equation: Discussion

 \item Much of the methodology in subsection~\ref{sec:expasympt_main} and appendix~\ref{sec:expasympt_app} should carry over to the linear KdV problem

 which is not surprising as dispersive waves are exponentially small in the small-time limit and therefore the nonlinear term in the full KdV equation does not play a role in deriving the form of the late-order terms (\ref{eq:lateorder}) nor the exponentially-small contributions (\ref{eq:expsmall}).
-The matching into the inner region near $x=x_0$ will be different for the linear problem, however, since the function $f_0$ will satisfy the linear ode $-2f_0-\xi f_0'+f'''=0$ instead of (\ref{eq:odef0}).
-Therefore, applying the series (\ref{eq:seriesf0}), the recurrence relation (\ref{eq:an}) will be $a_n= (3n-1)(3n+1)a_{n-1}$, which can be solved easily to evaluate the limit (\ref{eq:lambda1}), suggesting $\Lambda=\mathrm{i}A_0/3^{3/4}\sqrt{\pi}$ and
+The matching into the inner region near $x=x_0$ will be different for the linear problem, however, since the function $f_0$ will satisfy the linear ode